ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 }
 ```

 This uses the return value from the `pulumi.getProject()` method to retrieves the project name that you defined when you created the Pulumi project.
-This is then turned into lower-case, as some resource require the name to be lower-case letters only, before a separator, the resource type and another separator is appended to it.
+This is then turned into lower-case, as some resources require the name to be lower-case letters only, before a separator, the resource type and another separator is appended to it.

 __Comment:__ The trailing dash (`-`) is there because Pulumi adds the suffix to the name without any separator.